Set Up OAuth Authentication#

 kubectl get ingress -n <namespace> <service>-ingress -o yaml | grep auth

-You should see auth-url and auth-signin annotations pointing to oauth2.<your-domain>.
+You should see auth-url and auth-signin annotations.